appsmithorg/appsmith-docs/website/docs/connect-data/reference/appsmith-ai.md

 ## Query Appsmith AI

+You can create an Appsmith AI query from the entity explorer without the need to create any datasource.

 The following section is a reference guide that provides a description of the available commands with their parameters to create Appsmith AI queries.

- You can try the examples provided in the query editor to understand and experiment with the capabilities of Appsmith AI.

 ### Generate text